milomedia/tilix/_drafts/tilix-gains-achilles-uvdb-accreditation.md

 ### Technical info

-Achilles has developed a detailed coding system that works alongside the European CPV codes and allows suppliers to register in order to be considered for certain types of contracts.
+Achilles have developed a detailed product and code system coding system that works alongside the European CPV codes and allows suppliers to register in order to be considered for certain types of contracts.

 Where a utility is covered by the EU Utilities Directive 2014/25/EU, UVDB can be used to ensure compliance with the process of compiling a tender list from a list of pre-qualified suppliers.
 Selecting suppliers from a qualification system is permitted under the Directive for the restricted, negotiated, competitive dialogue and innovation partnerships procedures.